-Needless to say, I listened.
-Picked up a paintbrush and found endless exuberance is pairing together feelings that create snippets of joy, ready to be enjoyed.
+In painting I have found endless exuberance is pairing together feelings that create snippets of joy, ready to be enjoyed.
 Once upon a time, my mom asked me to wear yellow to her funeral.
 I didn’t, but I paint with it a lot, each new line and splash a homage to home and the beginnings of a window into our resilience, hope, and heart.

 My current work has lit up rooms at the Massachusetts State House and Cary Memorial Library, not to mention quite a few national exhibitions.
 And lemme tell you: getting to sprinkle around that seemingly untouchable spirit of life totally lights my fire.